In memory of

-As of February 3, 2017, there are 508 members of the 900 Miler Club, founded in 1995 by "Louisiana" Lou Murray.
+As of October 15, 2018, there are 576 members of the 900 Miler Club, founded in 1995 by "Louisiana" Lou Murray .
 The initial fee is $15 with no membership dues thereafter.
 The 900 Miler Club application can be printed from your web browser.
 When the form is the active window, click File, Print, OK.
 Follow the instructions on the form and mail it to the address on the form with your check for $15.
 Click the BACK button on your browser to return to this page.

 This is a reduced scan of our 8.5 x 11" certificate.
 Click to see a larger version.
 Image will open in a new window.